nl-design-system/web-component-poc/packages/nl-design-system-unstable/backlink-component/README.md

 Make sure the people depending on screen reading software are aware of the backlink and where it navigates to.

 A backlink should be included in the logical keyboard tab order.

-## Content guidelines

-### Best practices

-Make it clear where the link navigates to.
-Text such as ‘terug’ (‘back’) has poor ‘[information scent](https://www.nngroup.com/articles/information-scent/)’ and is not descriptive.